Animated Smiley

 This assignment gives you some more practice in basic Java programming, including practice with if statments and simple loops, by enhancing the previous Smiley program to handle animation of a smiley face as it interacts with the walls (boundaries) of the graphics window.

-When Smiley is run, a graphics window appears, with a smiley face in it; the exact shape and color of the face are up to you, within the bounds that the face must be small enough that it can ’move around“ within the graphics window, and be recognizable as a smiley face (you will use the previously written SmileyFace class to make it).
+When you run a (correctly) implemented version of this program, a graphics window appears, with a smiley face in it; the exact shape and color of the face are up to you, within the bounds that the face must be small enough that it can move around within the graphics window and be recognizable as a smiley face.
 That smiley heads off towards a wall, an edge of the graphics window.
 When it hits the wall it should

-1. Change the color of its face to the color of the wall, and the wall color should become the color of the (background of) the smiley face; in other words, the colors swap.
+1. Change the color of its face to the color of the wall, and the wall color should become the color of the smiley face; in other words, the colors swap.

-2. Rebound from the wall, either directly (going back the way it came), or at 45 degrees up or down (if it hit the left or right wall) or 45 degrees left or right (if it hit the top or bottom wall); the direction is randomly chosen.
+2. Rebound from the wall, either directly (going back the way it came), or at 45 degrees up or down (if it hit the left or right wall) or 45 degrees left or right (if it hit the top or bottom wall); the direction is randomly chosen and each direction has an equal probability of occurring.

 This behavior continues for a number of milliseconds, set as a constant in the program; every time the smiley hits a wall, it and the wall swap colors and the smiley rebounds, heading to another wall.